Zeus raises $24M to make you a living-as-a-service landlord

 Cookie-cutter corporate housing turns people into worker drones.
 When an employee needs to move to a new city for a few months, they’re either stuck in bland, giant apartment complexes or Airbnbs meant for shorter stays.
 But Zeus lets any homeowner get paid to host white-collar transient labor.
 Through its managed ownership model, Zeus takes on all the furnishing, upkeep, and risk of filling the home while its landlords sit back earning cash.

-Zeus has quietly risen to a $40 million revenue run rate from its target 30 percent margin on renting out 800 homes in 23 cities.
-That’s up 5X in a year thanks to Zeus’ 100 employees.
+Zeus has quietly risen to a $45 million revenue run rate from renting out 900 homes in 23 cities.
+That’s up 5X in a year thanks to Zeus’ 150 employees.
 With a 90 percent occupancy rate, it’s proven employers and their talent want more unique, trustworthy, well-equipped multi-month residences that actually make them feel at home.

 Now while Airbnb is distracted with its upcoming IPO, Zeus has raised $24 million to steal the corporate housing market.
-That includes a previous $2.5 million seed round from Bowery, the new $11.5 million Series A led by Initialized Capital whose partner Garry Tan will join Zeus’ board, and $10 million in debt to pay fixed costs like furniture.
+That includes a previous $2.5 million seed round from Bowery, the new $11.5 million Series A led by Initialized Capital whose partner Garry Tan has joined Zeus’ board, and $10 million in debt to pay fixed costs like furniture.
 The plan is to roll up more homes, build better landlord portal software, and hammer out partnerships or in-house divisions for cleaning and furnishing.

 “In the first decade out of school people used to have two jobs.
 Now it’s four jobs and it’s trending to five” says Zeus co-founder and CEO Kulveer Taggar.
 “We think in 10 years, these people won’t be buying furniture.”
 He imagines they’ll pay a premium for hand-holding in housing, which judging by the explosion in popularity of zero-friction on-demand services, seems like an accurate assessment of our lazy future.
 Meanwhile, Zeus aims to be “the quantum leap improvement in the experience of trying to rent out your home” where you just punch in your address plus some details and you’re cashing checks 10 days later.